-TITLE: SUBSTANCE TESTING FOR NURSING AND ALLIED HEALTH PROGRAMS
+TITLE: SUBSTANCE TESTING FOR THE SCHOOL OF NURSING AND HEALTH PROFESSIONS

 I. STATEMENT.
-Nursing students and Allied Health students at Mississippi Gulf Coast Community College (MGCCC) are strictly prohibited from manufacturing, using, possessing, selling, conveying, or distributing any illegal drug or controlled substance in any amount in any manner in the college environment or at a collegesponsored/related activity.
-Additionally, Nursing students and Allied Health students are prohibited from using any legal drug in a non-prescribed, irresponsible, or illegal manner.
-Use of any substance to the extent that it impairs mental acuity or physical dexterity is strictly prohibited, especially in the classroom, lab, and clinical settings even if the student has a prescription for the substance.
-The Nursing and Allied Health Programs have a zero tolerance of illegal substance use/abuse and misuse of legal substances.
+Students seeking enrollment under the School of Nursing and Health Professions are strictly prohibited from manufacturing, using, possessing, selling, conveying, or distributing any illegal drug or controlled substance in any amount in any manner in the college environment or at a college sponsored or related activity.
+Additionally, Nursing and Health Professions students (credit, non-credit, and workforce) are prohibited from using any legal drug in a non-prescribed, irresponsible, or illegal manner.
+Use of any substance to the extent that it impairs mental acuity or physical dexterity is strictly prohibited, including prescription drugs.
+The School of Nursing and Health Professions has a zero tolerance of the use of illegal substances, and the misuse or abuse of legal substances.